 I then attended City College of New York, CUNY, where I earned my BA in English Literature.
 After a year off to figure out if I really wanted to pursue graduate study (I really did), I began working toward my PhD in the English Department of the CUNY Graduate Center.

-My primary research interest is the portrayal of and attitude toward childhood and education in a variety of texts.
-I think about how the texts of various eras in Britain and America both reflect prevalent ideas about childhood, and how contemporary ideas about the past (and particularly the Middle Ages) manifest in children’s books.
-I teach a two-part course on Critical Approaches to Children’s Literature and Critical Approaches to Adolescent Literature at Lehman College.
+My broad research interest is the portrayal of and attitude toward childhood and education in a variety of texts.
+I think about how the texts of medieval Britain, medieval Ashkenaz, and contemporary America reflect prevalent ideas about childhood.
+I also think about how contemporary ideas about the past (particularly the Middle Ages) manifest in contemporary children’s and young adult books.

-My dissertation focuses on American Haredi children’s literature between the years 1980 and 2000, the first two decades of children’s books from major Haredi publishers.
+My primary area of research is American Haredi (ultra-Orthodox) children’s and adolescent literature of the late twentieth century.
+My current project, tentatively titled Reading the World: American Haredi Children’s Literature, 1980-2000, focuses on the first two decades of children’s books from major American Haredi publishers.
 I trace the factors that led to this moment in Haredi publishing and in Haredi children’s culture, and I examine the ways in which the Haredi child reader’s literacy was fostered and developed by these texts.

 I’ve edited a collection of essays, Artifacts of Orthodox Childhoods: Personal and Critical Essays, forthcoming from Ben Yehuda Press in December 2021.
 The collection gathers essays from both academics and laypeople exploring artifacts of Orthodox childhoods including texts, toys, music, and more.
 I hope to produce more work in this vein to enable richer study of an understudied area of Jewish childhood studies.